jayprakashlohar/Revision-Notes/React.md

 UseEffect is a React Hook that allows you to perform side effects in function components.
 It is a combination of componentDidMount, componentDidUpdate, and componentWillUnmount lifecycle methods in React class components.
 It is used for data fetching, setting up subscriptions, and manually changing the DOM in React components.

+## why react is best from angular and other libaray ?

+React is a great choice for web development because it offers a number of advantages over other libraries and frameworks.
+Firstly, React is a component-based library that helps developers create reusable pieces of code that can be reused in different applications.
+Secondly, React is highly efficient, as it uses a virtual DOM that makes it faster and easier to update the DOM with data changes.
+Thirdly, React is highly scalable as it allows developers to scale their applications easily as the user base grows.
+Finally, React provides great developer tools and a supportive community, which makes it easier for developers to learn and use the library.
+All of these advantages make React a great choice for web development.